Unboxed-Software/solana-course/content/solana-nft.md

     "goLiveDate": "25 Dec 2022 00:00:00 GMT"
 ```

-Update `whitelistMintSettings` and set the `mint` field to the address of the token we just created
+Update `whitelistMintSettings` and set the `mint` field to the address of the token we just created:

 ```json
     "whitelistMintSettings": {